koriaf/django-calories-log/README.md

 `./runserver.sh` - and navigate to given URL.

 Admin panel available at /admin/, api at /api/v1/, api docs at /api/v1/docs/.
 With admin panel you can add some products for test.

+Check out ./dev/ directory for some things to save time.

 ## Devops howto